VasileiosBouzas/MeshPolygonization/README.md

 Apart from the distance threshold (the program already provides a suggested value), there are not really any recommendations on the importance value.
 Of course, it should be in the range (0, 100) - in other words, from 0% of the total mesh area up to 100%.
 To get an idea on how you can play around with these parameters and how the algorithm actually works, I urge you to first run some of the examples in the [data](https://github.com/VasileiosBouzas/MeshPolygonization/tree/master/data) directory where each one is provided with some tested parameters.

 For more theoretical details, please refer to the original paper.

+## LICENSE:
+MeshPolygonization is free for academic use.
+If you are interested in a commercial license please contact the 3D Geoinformation group.
+You can find the information here: https://3d.bk.tudelft.nl/